StardustXR/website/docs/01-get-started/03-setup-openxr.md

 sudo akmods
 # Wait for this to finish before rebooting, this may take up to 15 minutes
 ```
-AMD graphic cards currently do not require drivers.
+AMD graphic cards do not require additional drivers.
 <h3>
   <img
     src="/img/docs/Fedora_logo.svg"